Prince Edward, Duke of Kent and Strathearn: Mistresses

 Various sources report that the Duke of Kent had mistresses.
 In Geneva, he had two mistresses, Adelaide Dubus and Anne Moré.
 Dubus died at the birth of her daughter Adelaide Dubus (1789 – in or after 1832).
 Anne Gabrielle Alexandrine Moré was the mother of Edward Schenker Scheener (1789–1853).
 Brought up in Geneva as the ostensible son of Thimothée Schencker, his father promised to find him a post in the UK civil service and in 1809 he was appointed a clerk in the Foreign Office, being retired with a pension in 1826.
-When his half-sister Victoria became Queen in 1837, with his English wife Harriet Boyn (1781-1852) he returned to Geneva, where he died in 1853.
+When his half-sister Victoria became Queen in 1837, with his English wife Harriet Boyn (1781–1852) he returned to Geneva, where he died in 1853.
 He had no children.

 In 1790, while still in Geneva, the Duke took up with "Madame de Saint-Laurent" (born Thérèse-Bernardine Montgenet), the wife of a French colonel.
 She went with him to Canada in 1791, where she was known as "Julie de Saint-Laurent".
 She accompanied the Duke for the next 28 years, until his marriage in 1818.
 The portrait of the Duke by Beechey was hers.

-Mollie Gillen, who was granted access to the Royal Archive at Windsor Castle, established that no children were born of the 27-year relationship between Edward Augustus and Madame de Saint-Laurent; although many Canadian families and individuals (including the Nova Scotian soldier Sir William Fenwick Williams, 1st Baronet), have claimed descent from them.
+Mollie Gillen, who was granted access to the Royal Archive at Windsor Castle, established that no children were born of the 27-year relationship between Edward Augustus and Madame de Saint-Laurent, although many Canadian families and individuals (including the Nova Scotian soldier Sir William Fenwick Williams, 1st Baronet) have claimed descent from them.
 Such claims can now be discounted in light of this research.

 Canadian Confederation

-While Prince Edward lived in Quebec (1791–93) he met with Jonathan Sewell, an immigrant American Loyalist who played trumpet in the Prince's regimental band.
+While Edward lived in Quebec (1791–93) he met with Jonathan Sewell, an immigrant American Loyalist who played trumpet in the Prince's regimental band.
 Sewell would rise in Lower Canadian government to hold such offices as Attorney General, Chief Justice, and Speaker of the Legislative Assembly.
 In 1814, Sewell forwarded to the Duke a copy of his report "A plan for the federal union of British provinces in North America."
 The Duke supported Sewell's plan to unify the colonies, offering comments and critiques that would later be cited by Lord Durham (1839) and participants of the Charlottetown and Quebec Conferences (1864).

 Edward's 1814 letter to Sewell: